icons.svg

 • ❌ Severely dented or damaged skin

-• ❌ Brown color under stem button (overripe or spoiled)
+• ❌ Brown color under stem button (spoiled)

 How to Store